Eat Real Food

 - When it comes to packaged goods, the fewer ingredients the better.
 If there’s an ingredient you can’t pronounce or aren’t familiar with, choose a different product.
 If there’s an ingredient you don’t know how to use or wouldn’t buy on the grocery store shelf, don’t eat it.

 - Clean out your pantry.
 If you’re craving sugar and a bag of cookies is staring you in the face, you’re much more likely to slip.
-Replace highly-processed, sugary snacks with nuts, popcorn, nut butter (with no added sugar) and brown rice cakes.
+Replace highly-processed, sugary snacks with nuts, unsweetened air-popped popcorn, nut butter (with no added sugar), and brown rice cakes.